DioxusLabs/dioxus/docs/router/src/features/routes/catch_all.md

 ## Defining the routes
 Now we can define our route.
-Unlike a fixed [`Route`], a [`ParameterRoute`] needs to arguments to be created.
+Unlike a fixed [`Route`], a [`ParameterRoute`] needs two arguments to be created.

 > Also note that each [`Segment`] can have exactly one parameter or
 > [fallback route](./fallback.md).